-A communal workshop in which people can gather to work on projects while sharing ideas, equipment, and knowledge.
+A communal workshop in which people gather to work on projects while sharing ideas, equipment, and knowledge.
+Makerspaces emphasize equity, collaboration, creativity, discovery, and STEAM-based learning; they allow people to enter with an idea and leave with a complete project.